gtworek/windowsserverdocs/WindowsServerDocs/administration/windows-commands/rundll32.md

 # rundll32

-Loads and runs 32-bit dynamic-link libraries (DLLs).
+Loads and runs dynamic-link libraries (DLLs).
 There are no configurable settings for Rundll32.
 Help information is provided for a specific DLL you run with the **rundll32** command.

-You must run the **rundll32** command from an elevated command prompt.
-To open an elevated command prompt, click **Start**, right-click **Command Prompt**, and then click **Run as administrator**.

 ## Syntax